Maui Shore Diving Guide

 While Maui shore diving is often convenient, this is one dive site that requires a more extended surface swim.
 There is a sandy beach that offers the most comfortable entry.
 A 200-yard surface kick to the drop point will take about 15 minutes.
 Alternatively, there is a rocky entry closer to the descent area, but getting into the ocean is more complicated, and there is no parking nearby.

 Around the point, you will find various caves that are worth exploring.
-We recommend this Maui scuba diving site for advanced divers comfortable with buoyancy control because of these overhead environments.
+Because of these overhead environments, we recommend this site for advanced scuba divers with great buoyancy control.

 Ulua Beach